K9 Thunder: Finland

 On 1 June 2016 at KDEC (Korea Defense Equipment & Component) industry fair, two nations signed a MOU for defense cooperation including export of used K9.
 In July 2016, the Finnish Ministry of Defence announced that an undisclosed number of used K9s have been selected to be acquired from the Republic of Korea.
 The acquisition is claimed to be biggest of the decade for the Land Forces, whose both mobile and towed artillery face mass outdating in the 2020s.
 In September 2016, K9 was field tested in Finland, and Seppo Toivonen, the commander of the Finnish Army, visited South Korea to inspect operating units during 2016 DX Korea.
 On 25 November 2016, two countries signed MOU to supply 48 used K9 for $200 million and match equal amount of free technology transfer related to vehicle maintenance.

 On 17 February 2017, the Ministry of Defense announced that Finland will acquire 48 used K9s over a period of seven years starting in 2018, with conscript training on the equipment commencing in 2019.
 On 2 March 2017, final contract of value of €145 million ($160 million) was signed by two governments in Seoul, South Korea.

 On 21 October 2021, Finnish Ministry of Defense authorized exercising option to purchase 10 new vehicles including spare parts and supplies—5 in 2021 and another 5 in 2022—for €30 million, increasing the fleet size to 58 vehicles.

 On 18 November 2022 Finnish Minister of Defence Antti Kaikkonen authorized purchase of another 38 used vehicles for €134 million.

 The official Finnish designation of the howitzer is 155 PSH K9 FIN, colloquially called Moukari (meaning Sledgehammer).
 Vehicles receive domestic modification via Millog.

-On 4 March 2024, Millog signed a contract with the Finish Defense Force to upgrade 48 vehicles purchased in 2021 and 2022 at €8.1 million.
+On 4 March 2024, Millog signed a contract with the Finnish Defense Force to upgrade 48 vehicles purchased in 2021 and 2022 at €8.1 million.
 The work is expected to be completed by 2030.